 General Transfer Credit Guidelines

 Transfer credits will be reviewed upon declaration of degree to determine further transfer credits, or the appropriate allocation of transfer credits.
-Please click on the link for more information on declaring your degree: http://www.landmark.edu/academics/registrar/registrar-policies/declaration-of-degree
+Please review the College's Declaration of Degree policy for more information on declaring your degree.

 Each institution’s course numbering system is different, and courses must be evaluated based on course descriptions/syllabi to determine course level.
-For example, courses numbered at the 200/2000-level at other institutions are not automatically guaranteed to transfer at the 2000-level to Landmark.
+For example, courses numbered at the 200/2000 level at other institutions are not automatically guaranteed to transfer at the 2000 level at Landmark College.